apino117/Train-Schedule/README.md

 # Train-Schedule

-Welcome to the Train-Schedule page - the world's page!
-It is of the world!
+Welcome to the Train-Schedule page - the world's...page!
+It is technically of the world so I'm not wrong in saying that!

 Train scheduler is for all ages, although if you're looking up train times as a kid you're clearly on a whole different plane.